-George Pierides MBA '82 is filled with pride when he looks over Alan B. Miller Hall, the two-year-old state-of-the-art facility that now houses William & Mary’s Mason School of Business.
+George Pierides MBA '82 is filled with pride when he looks over Alan B. Miller Hall, the two-year-old state-of-the-art facility that now houses William & Mary’s Raymond A. Mason School of Business.

 "The building and the school are sources of great pride that I share with my fellow alumni," he said.
 One of the earliest donors who helped to make the project a reality, Pierides was able to name the Pierides Dean’s Conference Room in honor of his parents, Ralis George and Helen Changas Pierides.